Toyota Auris: North America

 Toyota introduced the Scion iM concept car at the November 2014 Los Angeles Auto Show.
 It was based on the Auris five-door hatchback with aggressive body kits, lowered suspension, high performance brakes and 19-inch alloy wheels.
 The production version for the North American market debuted at the New York International Auto Show in April 2015.

 While the 2016 iM partially filled the void left by the discontinued Scion xB, Toyota stated that it was not a direct replacement.
 The iM was only offered with a 1.8 L 2ZR-FAE Valvematic DOHC 16-valve inline-four engine that produces 137 bhp and 171 Nm.
 The engine is mated to a six-speed manual transmission or a continuously variable transmission (CVTi-S).

 In the United States, the Scion iM sold 5,097 units in 2015.
-Due to the discontinuation of the Scion marque in 2016, the vehicle was re-branded as the Toyota Corolla iM for the 2017 model year.
+Due to the discontinuation of the Scion marque in early 2016, the vehicle was re-branded as the Toyota Corolla iM for the 2017 model year.
 The Toyota Corolla iM therefore has the Toyota and iM emblem, but the Corolla emblem was never applied to the cars.
 Changes with the Corolla iM included a smaller under carriage shield that does not require removal for easier oil changes.
-The replaceable oil element filter was changed to the spin on cartridge type.
+The replaceable oil filter was changed to the spin-on type.
 The Corolla iM continued until it was replaced by the E210 series Corolla hatchback in March 2018, for the 2019 model year.
 All iM cars were manufactured in Japan.